Legacy installation

 bin/install_lsam `pwd` 3100 prod

-The installation process generates and executes the lsam<SAM_Socket> script (e.g., lsam3100).
+The installation process generates and runs the lsam<SAM_Socket> script (e.g., lsam3100).
 The script searches for the tar and gzip compression utilities on the system.
-If the search is unsuccessful, the script prompts the user for the utilities' location(s) or instructs the user to edit the LSAM configuration file.
-If the search is successful, the scripts execute the LSAM configuration program to set the SMAFT compression_support parameter and STDOUT/STDERR file capture (for use with the JORS).
+If the search is unsuccessful, the script prompts you for the utilities' location(s) or instructs you to edit the agent configuration file.
+If the search is successful, the scripts run the agent configuration program to set the SMAFT compression_support parameter and STDOUT/STDERR file capture (for use with the JORS).

-1. If installing on Linux, AIX, HP-UX, or Solaris, create the symbolic links to the start up directory so the LSAM will start automatically when the machine is rebooted.
+- If installing on Linux, AIX, HP-UX, or Solaris, create the symbolic links to the start up directory so the agent will start automatically when the machine is rebooted.
 Use the following syntax:

 bin/ install_lsam_service `pwd` <SAM _Socket>